cameron-martin/bazel-lsp/README.md

 # Bazel LSP

-This is a LSP for bazel, forked from [starlark-rust](https://github.com/facebookexperimental/starlark-rust).
+This is a LSP for bazel, based on [starlark-rust](https://github.com/facebookexperimental/starlark-rust).

 ## Features